NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   feature_item:
   - name: Auditing algorithms
     icon: fas fa-search
-    content: Our audit commissions conduct ethical reviews of algorithms in a holistic and context-sensitive way that is mindful of societal impact.
+    content: Our audit commissions conduct case-based ethical reviews of algorithms in a holistic and context-sensitive way that is mindful of societal impact.
   - name: Independent
     icon: fas fa-star-of-life
-    content: We are a nonprofit organization and our conditions ensure the independence, academic quality and diversity of our audit commissions.
+    content: By working nonprofit and under explicit terms and conditions, we ensure the independence, academic quality and diversity of our audit commissions and our ethical advice.
   - name: Ethics beyond compliance
     icon: fas fa-leaf
     content: We help organizations committed to ethical algorithms to make judgments